 When friends and family give a GoalCard to a kid they love, the cost is

 Who is Goalsetter designed for?

-Goalsetter is especially designed for kids, parents, families, and friends!
-It’s the best way for
+Goalsetter is especially designed for kids, parents, families, and

-families to teach kids healthy savings habits, and letting them save for things that really matter
+habits, and encourage them to save for things that really matter to

 What’s the best way to tell my friends and family about my Goalsetter account?

-We suggest sending out a message via Facebook, Twitter, or email asking people to check out your
+We suggest sending out a message via Facebook, Twitter, o/r email with

-special event is coming up, you can also copy and paste their personalized Goalsetter profile
+up, you can also copy and paste their personalized Goalsetter profile

 Can I keep my Goalsetter account private?

 Of course!
-You can keep your Goalsetter profile - or your kid’s profile
+You can keep your Goalsetter profile - and your kid’s profile

 See all answers